A Contribution Writing For Kink Weekly

 The takeaway from this should be that you can fix this by addressing it head on.

 If you continue to let others cross, ignore, or even be unaware of your boundaries, you’re doing yourself a disservice.
 No one can protect your energy but you.
 If you are in a cycle of being drained, you cannot provide the best version of yourself because you lack the energy to do so.
 If you’re emotionally tapped out this could resurface in other detrimental ways down the line.

 You always have the power to server any relationship or dynamic that is no longer serving your highest purpose.
+Yes, it can be hard but might be necessary.
 You will be helping yourself and the other person by enacting boundaries and in turn, they can learn what a healthy relationship or friendship looks like.

 Take it one step at a time by setting a boundary tomorrow with someone who you know internally, drains you, and then the next day set another one, and so on.
 Time will show that when your clear and distinct emotional lines are drawn in the sand, you’ll be more clearly able to see whose footprints are crossing them.

 Live the life you want, free from guilt and burden put on you by other.